rsvp/chess/README.md

 * The double attack is the principle behind almost all tactics.
 * The endgame is probably where you need the most practice.
 * The essence of chess is thinking about what chess is.
+* The fervor to win is perhaps more important than playing good moves.
 * The first essential for an attack is the will to attack.
 * The game of chess eases our life's struggle.
 * The goal of most endgames is pawn promotion.